esraa1000/Jigsaw_Puzzle/README.md

 ---

-# Conclusion for 4x4 Puzzle
+# Conclusion For 4x4 Puzzles
 Scaling from 2x2 to 4x4 puzzles required moving beyond brute-force approaches due to the combinatorial explosion.
 The evolution of our solver demonstrates the importance of incorporating domain-specific heuristics alongside greedy construction:

 Greedy LAB Color Solver captured basic color similarities but failed on ambiguous textures, achieving ~70% accuracy.